 CONTEST: The KEHA Cultural Arts and Heritage Passport will be offered on an annual basis.
-The county who records the most events, based on the percentage of members, will be awarded \$100.00 and a Travel Trophy at the annual meeting.
+The county who records the most events, based on the percentage of members, will be awarded \$100.
 Clubs/members should submit all completed passports to the County Cultural Arts Chairman or County President by July 1.
 Each county must report total events attended/places visited via email to seiterbarbara@yahoo.com or submit the total via the online county Passport form accessible on the Cultural Arts Chairman page of the KEHA website (http://keha.ca.uky.edu/content/cultural-arts-and-heritage).
 This information is also in the Passport Contest Booklet that is available on the KEHA website.